 The Congress shall have Power To lay and collect Taxes, Duties, Imposts and Excises, to pay the Debts and provide for the common Defence and general Welfare of the United States;

 These words create something of a dilemma.
-Either the founders didn’t really intend to create a general government of limited powers, or the general welfare clause doesn’t really mean unlimited federal authority to do things beneficial to the nation as a whole.
+Either the founders didn’t really intend to create a general government of limited powers, or the general welfare clause doesn’t really mean unlimited federal authority to fund things beneficial to the nation as a whole.

 The fact that the framers followed up the general welfare clause in Article I Sec.
-8 with specific enumerated powers indicates the latter – a qualification on federal authority.
+8 with specific enumerated powers indicates the latter – a qualification [limitation] on federal authority.
 If they had intended Congress should have the power to do virtually anything and everything to promote the general welfare, they wouldn’t have bothered to include specific powers.

 James Madison made this very point in a letter to James Robertson dated April, 20, 1831.